ShabalalaWATP/VRAgent/README.md

 1. Click on a report to see details
 2. Use the **tabs** to switch between:
    - **Findings**: Table of all vulnerabilities (click headers to sort)
-   - **Codebase Map**: Visual tree of analyzed files
+   - **Codebase Map**: Visual tree of analyzed files with vulnerability counts
-   - **Exploitability**: AI-generated attack scenarios (if enabled)
+   - **Exploitability**: AI-generated attack scenarios with step-by-step narratives, impact analysis, PoC outlines, and mitigations
 3. Click **"View Code"** on any finding to see the vulnerable code
-4. Export reports as Markdown, PDF, or Word documents
+4. Export reports as **Markdown**, **PDF**, or **Word** documents with:
+   - AI-generated application overview and security analysis
+   - Severity breakdown with priority ratings
+   - Detailed findings tables with CVE/CWE links
+   - CVSS scores and EPSS exploitation probabilities
+5. Generate **SBOM** exports in CycloneDX or SPDX format

 ---